-Scottish design museum creates interactive learning resources that reflect the innovative, global and democratising themes in their recent exhibitions
+The Scottish design museum creates interactive learning resources that reflect the innovative, global and democratising themes in their recent exhibitions.
+This case study demonstrates some of the key benefits of a virtual museum exhibition.

-Three years ago Scotland’s first design museum opened.
+Three years ago Scotland’s first design museum opened in the city of Dundee.
 ThingLink spoke to Chris Lewis and Julie Muir from V&A Dundee about how ThingLink changed the way that the museum creates their learning resources and has helped them increase accessibility in many different ways.

 The V&A in London was founded in 1852 and is the world’s leading museum of art, design and performance.
 In 2018 the V&A Dundee opened, in the historic Scottish maritime city.
 It is Scotland’s first design museum and one of the most significant museum openings in Europe of the past decade.
 In March 2020 the successful and high-profile exhibition on British fashion designer Mary Quant had finished its run in the V&A London and was ready to open at V&A Dundee.
 However on 18th March the COVID-19 pandemic forced the closure of the museum, meaning that exhibitions could only be accessed online until they eventually re-opened in August.

-Chris Lewis is the V&A Dundee’s Schools Development Officer and the museum’s ThingLink lead.
+Chris Lewis was the V&A Dundee’s Schools Development Officer and the museum’s ThingLink lead at the time.
 When the museum closed, he used ThingLink to create a set of learning resources for “Mary Quant”.
-Rather than re-creating the displays as a virtual tour, Chris and the learning team created four separate ThingLink resources, each a standalone scene examining one aspect of the exhibition.
+Rather than re-creating the displays as a virtual museum tour, Chris and the learning team created four separate ThingLink resources, each a standalone scene examining one aspect of the exhibition.

 The introduction contains original audio recordings of interviews with the designer, as well as fascinating films from the 1960s.
 Curator Insight contains videos filmed around the exhibition which provide unique “behind the scenes” curator perspectives.
 This helps to give the viewer the feel of a personal tour of the exhibition displays.
 The Shop contains close-ups of this part of the exhibition as well as a curator talk.
 Finally The Wet Collection contains links to videos and longer articles plus text and image tags with details of this display.

 Meanwhile in direct response to the pandemic a new, stand-alone exhibition was envisaged and curated by the entire staff of the museum.
-“Now Accepting Contactless” opened during the first lockdown (Spring ‘20) and brought together objects which showed the many ways designers and citizens have used their skills in the crisis, and demonstrating the vital role design played during the pandemic.
+“Now Accepting Contactless” opened during Spring ‘20 and brought together objects which showed the many ways designers and citizens have used their skills in the crisis, and demonstrating the vital role design played during the pandemic.

 The “Imagining the Future” section of the exhibition was co-curated by The Young People Collective (YPC) alongside V&A staff.
-YPC is a voluntary group of 14-24 year olds who meet once a week to help co-design the young people’s programme as well as provide feedback for lots of ideas within the museum.
+YPC is a voluntary group of 14-24 year olds who meet once a week to help co-design the young people’s programme as well as provide feedback for lots of ideas within the museum such as interactive exhibits.

 Curator and Creator Insights